 "I don't think it's possible to truly be trendy while also being sustainable," Norman argues.
 "A huge part of following trends is the constant consumerism, which is antithetical to sustainable dressing.
 Of course there are ways to get creative and continually change what you already have to match the trends.
 I think that's why people who try to dress more sustainably develop an individual style, or a uniform of sorts, that they're comfortable in from one year to the next.
 Of course, as the saying goes, 'Everything that's old becomes new again' in fashion, so the most sustainable way to dress on-trend is to buy second-hand or vintage."

-Isabel, Who What Wear's social media editor, is my daily reminder that trends and sustainability aren't mutually exclusive.
+Isabel, Who What Wear's former social media editor, is my daily reminder that trends and sustainability aren't mutually exclusive.
 She can spot a micro-trend faster than anyone I know, and wears the beaded bags, hair clips and fun accessories you see all over Instagram, but she thinks about every single purchase she makes.
 "The biggest myth is that shopping sustainably means only buying expensive things that are 'made sustainably,'" she tells me.
 "While there are tons of amazing brands offering beautiful pieces at higher (but fair trade) price points, shopping sustainably also means two more options.
 One, think twice before buying something—choosing not to buy something is shopping sustainably.
 When you do decide to buy anything, take care of it, mend it, and love it.
 And two, try to avoid buying new."